biancabalzarini/infovis/s3/readme.md

 # Semana 3

-### Who do we spend time with across our lifetime?
+### Who do US americans spend time with across our lifetime?

 Visualizaciones hechas: